moorcode/algorithms-and-data-structures/role-playing-game/README.md

 144. While your game is feature-complete at this stage, there are things you can do to make it more fun and engaging.
 To get started, you'll give `monsters` a dynamic attack value.

     Inside your `attack` function, change your `health -= monsters[fighting].level;` line to `health -= getMonsterAttackValue(monsters[fighting].level);`.
 This sets `health` equal to `health` minus the return value of the `getMonsterAttackValue` function, and passes the `level` of the monster as an argument.

+145. Below your `attack` function, create an empty function named `getMonsterAttackValue`.
+It should take `level` as a parameter.